For information on Hepatitis A in Hawaii, click here.

+Hawaii is the state with the highest rate of liver cancer in the United States, and the leading causes are viral hepatitis.
 Viral hepatitis refers to a collection of very different viruses that can all affect the liver.
-There are three main hepatitis viruses: hepatitis A, B and C.
+There are three main hepatitis viruses in Hawaii: hepatitis A, hepatitis B, and hepatitis C.

-For more information on viral hepatitis in Hawaii, go to www.hepfreehawaii.org.
+For more information on viral hepatitis services and efforts in Hawaii, go to www.hepfreehawaii.org.